Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ---

 The DDD Starter Modelling Process is an excellent guide when iterating through the design process.
-[It's recommended](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#when-to-use-the-ddd-starter-modelling-process) when big changes have happened or will be happening in your software systems or, when there are changes in terms of personnel.
-Some good examples: Major programme of work, beginning brownfield migration, re-organising teams, etc.
+[It's recommended](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#when-to-use-the-ddd-starter-modelling-process) when big changes have happened or are planned for your software systems or, when there are changes in terms of personnel.
+Some good examples: major programme of work, beginning brownfield migration, re-organising teams, etc.

 I have been using Bytesize Architecture Sessions in a few of the sections of the DDD modelling process, this write up highlights some of the hows and whys and focuses on the [Discovery](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#discover) section of the starter process.

 ![DDD Starter Modelling Process]( {{site.images}}/2026/ddd-crew-modelling-process--circles.png) [DDD Starter Modelling Process by DDD-Crew](https://github.com/ddd-crew/ddd-starter-modelling-process)

 When domain knowledge is shared widely, the team builds a collective understanding that leads to software aligned with the domain and capable of evolving with the business.
-Discovery is an enabling step that opens the door for more team members to bring forward real innovation into the product.
+Discovery is an enabling step that opens the door for more team members to bring forward innovation for the product.

 ## The Discovery Step